-Cannabis has been used medicinally for thousands of years according to the National Cancer Institute, but to date, “the U.S. Food and Drug Administration has not approved cannabis as a treatment for cancer or any other medical condition (1)”
+Cannabis has been used medicinally for thousands of years according to the National Cancer Institute, but to date, “the U.S. Food and Drug Administration has not approved cannabis as a treatment for cancer, cancer patients, any other medical condition (1)”

 Where is the disconnect?
 This article will discuss what we know about cannabis and cancer, and why we don’t know more.

 History of abuse

 In the United States, a decades-long racially-motivated prohibition on cannabis (2), and its war on drugs, means that research with the cannabis plant was and is still largely forbidden.
 The Drug Enforcement Administration (DEA) lists marijuana as a Schedule 1 drug like heroin and LSD stating that, “substances in this schedule have no currently accepted medical use in the United States, a lack of accepted safety for use under medical supervision, and a high potential for abuse (3)”

 Marijuana is the typical word for cannabis with psychoactive properties.
 The main psychoactive substance in cannabis is Tetrahydrocannabinol (THC).
 Its chemical formula includes many isomers, but the term THC usually refers to Delta-9 THC (4), which is the specific cannabinoid that is cited in federal regulations.
 Another version of cannabis has the psychoactive parts removed, and it is defined as hemp.
 This versioning of cannabis into marijuana and hemp occurred relatively recently as part of the 2014 and 2018 Farm Bills issued by the U.S. Congress.
 The differentiating feature is the amount of Delta-9 THC existent in the dry material that is used to make a product and the government sets that at .3% Delta-9 THC.
 Cannabis with more than that is considered a controlled substance, and cannabis with less than that is federally-compliant hemp (5).
 This is just one example of the complexity of the field of cannabis research.